-Monday: read Psalm 104:24-35 and John 6:66-69.
-In this fallen world, we do not ask God to sporadically check on us; rather, we ask that He constantly continue His loving-kindness towards us, and that He remain ever mindful of us!
-Nor is this a selfish prayer beyond what we should boldly expect to be answered.
-Jesus Himself prayed with thankfulness that "His Father was always with Him."
+In this fallen world, we do not ask God to sporadically check on us; rather, we ask that He constantly continue His loving-kindness towards us and remain ever mindful of us!
+Nor is this a selfish prayer, beyond what we should boldly expect to be answered.
+Jesus Himself prayed with thankfulness that His Father was always with Him.
 Let us never be ashamed of constantly beating out a path to His throne as we cry out to Him morning and night for His help and for His presence.

 This is exactly what the Psalmist does in Psalm 104.
-Though there are times in the history of God's people where God's face is hidden, and where God's own face death as long as God does not savingly appear.
-(Psalm 104:29) We are driven by such lonely times to hope in God's reviving Spirit to give us daily the breath of life we need.
-(Psalm 104:30) We simply have no one else to turn to for daily spiritual life!
+There are times in the history of God's people where God's face is hidden, where God's people faced death if God did not savingly appear (Psalm 104:29).
+We are driven by such lonely times to hope in God's reviving Spirit to give us daily the breath of life we need (Psalm 104:30).
+We simply have no one else to turn to for daily spiritual life!
 As Peter confessed to our Lord, when many false disciples abandoned Christ, "Lord, to whom shall we go?
 You alone have the words of eternal life."
 (John 6:68)

-Meditate and Pray: "Thank you, Lord Jesus, for sending your Holy Spirit to live in us and thereby imparting to us your very life beating in our breasts!
+Meditate and Pray: Thank you, Lord Jesus, for sending your Holy Spirit to live in us and thereby imparting to us your very life beating in our breasts.
 Thank you that it is the Holy Spirit we worship as the "Lord and Giver of Life."
-Please, Lord Jesus, be present in our every endeavor and every encounter.
+Please, Lord Jesus, be present in our every endeavor, every encounter this week.
 By your Holy Spirit, mold our lives into what you would have them to be!
-Through Christ we pray, Amen."
+Through Christ we pray, Amen.